visjs/vis-timeline/README.md

 import { Timeline } from "vis-timeline";
 ```

-This is kept for backwards compatibility only.
+This is solely kept for backwards compatibility.
 It is deprecated and will be
-removed eventually.
+removed in case of URLs and replaced by the peer build in case of
+Node.js/bundlers.
 Don't use this, please.

 ## Build